EmergingDigitalAcademy/python-intro-workshop/README.md

   - What is pip
   - How do we use pip to manage third party packages

-We will wrap up the workshop by taking everything learned and building a weather forcasting application!
+We will wrap up the workshop by taking everything learned and building a weather forecasting application!

 ## Resources